RoryWatts/Cancer-Model-Public/docs/glossary.rst

 .. glossary::

+   workbook
+      The excel file which holds the model, and the data for the model.

+   worksheets
+      The individual tabs within the workbook which hold data, perform calculations, or show the output of calculations.

+   model
+      The series of calculations which take inputs and assumptions and produce output

    builder
       A class (inheriting from :class:`~sphinx.builders.Builder`) that takes parsed documents and performs an action on them.
 Normally, builders